-In this post we will discuss the open hand strikes that students working toward achieving the Yellow Belt ranking must learn.
-There are quite a few of these strikes, but most a fairly simply to appreciate and perform.
+In this post, we will discuss the open hand strikes that students working toward achieving the Yellow Belt ranking must learn.
+There are quite a few of these strikes, but most are fairly simple to appreciate and perform.

 When delivering this strike you MUST return it (normally along the same path) as quickly as possible.
 If you fail to return the strike quickly then your opponent may grab your hand or arm and quickly pull you into an awkward or dangerous situation.

 Normally this strike targets soft tissue areas such as the neck, throat, and groin, but can be used to attack muscles and joints as well.
 It is generally not used to strike a bony surface for fear of injury to the hand.

 Soto Shuto Uchi

 Soto Shuto Uchi refers to a Karate Chop that is delivered in an outside (generally downward) direction.
 Targets for this strike would commonly be the shoulders and neck area, but the kidneys, back of the neck, or upper back might also be a target if the opponent is bent forward at the waist.

 This strike involves hitting with the heel of the palm of the open hand.
 Generally, the fingers are extended and held together to support one another, but the fingers are also angled backward to reduce the chance that they will contact the target area.
 The primary strike surfaces are either the pad at the base of the palm (nearest the wrist) or the outside edge of the palm below the little finger.
 This latter surface might be used if you have difficulty turning your wrist sufficiently to do the first version, or if the angle of the strike is such that this is the most convenient surface to utilize.

 Keep your elbow down when striking and return this strike quickly to avoid and protect against a counter from your opponent.

 Tate Haito Uchi